BattleTurn/StyledLog/README.md

   - “Everything” shows all tags; toggling individual tags creates an explicit selection set
   - Your tag selections are remembered per project
 - Click a stack link to open it; hover to see an inline code preview with the target line highlighted
   - Read the full rich-text message in the pane above the stack trace; scroll if it’s long
+  - Select and copy text from the message area (click and drag to select)
+  - When you select a new log, the message area updates instantly and clears any previous selection highlight
 - Use the toolbar dropdown to toggle: Clear on Play, Clear on Build, Clear on Recompile
 - When “Clear on Recompile” is off, logs are snapshotted and restored across script recompiles